J-Ogden99/startup/README.md

 - Refer here for an example theme: https://github.com/startbootstrap/startbootstrap-sb-admin-2

 - and bottom are a little tricky for header and footer because the body then tucks under them.
 I need to look into that.

 - a scrolling animation for a vertical carousel is possible by manipulating the position, opacity, and scale in css

 - reduce() on a JavaScript array applies a function to the whole array to reduce it to a single value, like sum or average for example.

 - objects can have functions as a value, which can be called like a member function of a class, but a class would be used for something that's going to be reused a lot, whereas an object that has functions would be more of a one-off thing because it's easier to define key-value pairs than to set member variables in a class constructor (although objects can have a constructor too.

+- for the Simon Javascript assignment, I decided to stretch myself by adding functionality to map certain keys to each button, because using my trackpad was getting annoying, so I had to learn about the "keydown" event, which has a "code" attribute that allows a conditional to be made that triggers certain events based on keys, which can be mapped in an Object.
+- I should also refer back to the simon code to learn how to work with Audio files in JavaScript